San Marcos Growers LogoSan Marcos Growers

 Aesculus californica is native to the coast ranges of California from the Siskiyou Mountains to Los Angeles below 4,000 feet.
 The name for the genus was a Latin name for a type of oak bearing edible acorns but was applied by Linnaeus to this genus.
 The specific epithet is in reference to the plant being from California.
 The large chestnut brown seeds were treated (boiled and leached repeatedly) to provide an emergency food source by indigenous people when acorns were scare, giving it the common names Buckeye and Indian Chestnut, but the untreated seed are considered poisonous to humans and animals.
 According to Thomas Fuller and Elizabeth McClintock in their Poisonous Plants of California (UC Press 1986) the leaves, flowers, twigs, bark and seed of Aesculus californica are all considered to be toxic as they contain Aesculin, a coumarin glycoside.
 The common name Buckeye comes from a Native American word for the fruit of the Ohio Buckeye, Aesculus glabra, as "hetuck" meaning "eye of the buck", a reference to the pale scar on the seeds looking like a buck’s eye.
 Our plants from seed collected from a pink flowering form found growing in Santa Barbara.

-This information about Aesculus californica displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aesculus californica displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]